-During the testing process, the Gifted Eligibility Team may request your consent to administer one or more of the following instruments: Cognitive Abilities Test (CogAT), Torrance Test of Creative Thinking (TTCT), Gifted Rating Scales (GRS) elementary grades and/or Children's Academic Intrinsic Motivation Inventory (CAIMI) middle grades.
-The CogAT and TTCT are administered once every two years.
+During the testing process, the Gifted Eligibility Team may request your consent to administer one or more of the following instruments: Cognitive Abilities Test (CogAT), Torrance Test of Creative Thinking (TTCT), Gifted Rating Scales (GRS), Children's Academic Intrinsic Motivation Inventory (CAIMI), and/or Naglieri Nonverbal Abilities Test (NNAT).
+Students may also receive the Measure of Academic Progress (MAP) or an academic product.
+The CogAT, TTCT, and NNAT will only be administered once every two years.